-- Preview Email Newsletter

 *

 At the University of West Georgia, Women's History Month is an opportunity to honor the women who shape our community every day.
 Their leadership, creativity, resilience and care strengthen our institution in ways both visible and quietly profound.
-From classrooms and research labs to administrative offices, student orga more PR
+From classrooms and research labs to administrative offices, student organizations and athletic courts and fields, women at more PR

 Historian, Scholar, and Best-selling Author Michael Beschloss to Speak at Penn's 270th Commencement (10)